sushant-mohite/sushant-mohite.github.io/README.md

 # sushant-mohite.github.io
-⚠️ Copyright Notice
+⚠️ Copyright (c) Notice 2025
+All Rights Reserved.
 This portfolio website is my personal project.
-Unauthorized copying, modification or redistribution of any part of this project is prohibited.
+Unauthorized Copying, Modification or Redistribution of any part of this project without permission is prohibited.